Sourdough Class for Beginners: A Hands-On Workshop

 Do you need baking experience to take this class?

-Failed at sourdough before?
-You are in great company, and that is exactly why we run this class.
-We will get you there together.
-This is a beginner workshop built for people who have never made bread, and for anyone who has tried sourdough at home and pulled out a brick.
+No. This is a beginner workshop built for people who have never made bread, and for anyone who has tried sourdough at home and pulled out a brick.
 If you can stir a bowl and press dough with the heel of your hand, you can do everything the day asks of you.

 What does the morning look like, from starter to shaped loaf?